More Programs

 This course broadens students’ understanding of mathematics as it relates to managing data.
 Students will apply methods for organizing and analyzing large amounts of information; solve problems involving probability and statistics; and carry out a culminating investigation that integrates statistical concepts and skills.
 Students will also refine their use of the mathematical processes necessary for success in senior mathematics.
 Students planning to enter university programs in business, the social sciences, and the humanities will find this course of particular interest.

-Prerequisite: Functions, Grade 11, University Preparation or Functions and Application, Grade 11, University/College Preparation
+Prerequisite: Grade 11 Functions, University Preparation; or Grade 11 Functions and Application, University/College Preparation